 When Jennifer Tuvlin, JCC staff liaison for the program, lived in Chicago, she was thrilled to receive a welcome basket from their Federation’s Shalom Baby program upon the birth of her first son, Andrew.
 “I’m not from that area,” she says, “and it was so nice for our family to be welcomed so warmly into the Jewish community.
 I am so happy we have our own Shalom Baby program in Louisville.”

-Shannon Benovitz, the program’s chair, see it as a way for new mothers to network, both online and in person.
+Shannon Benovitz, the program’s coordinator, sees it as a way for new mothers to network, both online and in person.
 The program also features occasional programs with age-appropriate activities for the youngest community members.

 Designed for our youngest music lovers, from newborns to toddlers.
 Dance, sing and move along with John Gage.
 This event is held on the third Sunday of every month at the Children’s Place in The J. Come meet new friends with like aged children.